apolo-health/.github/profile/README.md

 - Examples of our technical expertise.
 - Projects showcasing our services.

 ## 🚀 Development Philosophy

-Our focus is on modularity, scalability, and security.
-All projects follow best practices for protecting medical data and complying with healthcare regulations (e.g., HIPAA).
+Our focus is on **modularity**, **scalability**, and **security**.
+We follow industry best practices to ensure high-quality solutions, prioritizing data protection and compliance with modern standards for technological reliability.

 ---